Special City Council Meeting

 - The receipt of legal advice relating to:

 A pending, threatened, or potential claim.

-– Settlement of legal claims, or the position of the City in other adversary situations.
+Other matters covered by the attorney-client privilege.
+Settlement of legal claims, or the position of the city in other adversary situations.

 - Discussions regarding development of security personnel or devices.

 - Investigative proceedings regarding allegations of criminal misconduct.